Skip to main content

 Early Intensive Intervention Programs (EIIP)

-Early Intensive Intervention Programs are based on the principles of Applied Behaviour Analysis for small groups of kindergarten and pre-primary aged children who have a diagnosis of autism spectrum disorder.
+Early Intensive Intervention Programs are for small groups of kindergarten and pre-primary aged children who have a diagnosis of autism spectrum disorder.
 The program aims to equip these students with the skills necessary for entry into a mainstream Year 1 class.
 The transition to Year 1 is supported by a shared placement in the Pre-Primary year.

 EIIP locations